 Outline Your Novel Now: A Sampler Course

 Help with outlining is just a few clicks away.
-Submit 4 outline exercises for feedback from a professional writing coach (Option1).
-Option 2: submit 2 additional outlines.
+In Option 1, submit four outline exercises for feedback from a professional writing coach; in Option 2 you submit two additional outlines.
 Discover how outlines keep you inspired, organized, and writing pages.
 Sample a dozen outline techniques, including plot sketches, character sheets, summary sentences, and scene steps.
-Apply your favorite techniques to your novel now.
+Immediately apply your favorite techniques to your novel.

 At a glance